SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/aws/aws_waf.md

 #### Create a S3 bucket

 Your web ACL traffic logs will be collected in an Amazon S3 bucket.

-Please refer to [this guide](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) to set up your bucket.
+To set up the bucket, please refer to [this guide](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html).

 #### Create a SQS queue